-The PGCB has approved several new online gambling regulations, including how many skins can be used per license.
+The PGCB has approved several new online gambling regulations, including how many skins can be used per license

 In response to these rather glaring omissions, the PGCB has recently approved several new online gambling regulations.
-One of the most notable additions has to do with how many “skins” legal online casinos in Pennsylvania can create using a single gambling license.
+One of the most notable additions has to do with how many “skins” or websites legal online casinos in Pennsylvania can create using a single gambling license.

 The simplest way to explain what a casino skin is to compare it to our skin.
 While on the inside we all have the same organs and other vital bits, online casinos generally have the same software programs that dictate how they work.
 All humans have the same organs, however, on the outside, we all look quite different – just like online casinos.
 Essentially, the skin incorporates the online casino’s branding, way it looks, feels and plays.

 The new temporary regulations state that online casinos in Pennsylvania, who are license holders, may operate “multiple” skins IF they clearly show a relationship with a land-based casino and operate the skins through that casino’s domain.

 “Chapter 818 provides clarification that the Board may authorize interactive gaming certificate holders or interactive gaming operator licensees operating an interactive gaming system on behalf of an interactive gaming certificate holder to deploy interactive gaming skins or interactive gaming websites, that clearly identify the interactive gaming certificate holder or an entity within the interactive gaming certificate holder’s organizational structure, on the display screen visible to players.”

 Essentially, to operate a skin, the operators must be functionally tied to a casino web domain or some entity owned by the land-based casino: